rreece/deep-learning-101/natural-language.md

 ## Input tensor shape

 Often tokenization is done in the `DataLoader`, which also forms batches of the data in the form of a tensor for the model.
-To square up the input tensor size, often needs to *pad* the sequences to a common *max sequence length* (MSL).
+To square up the input tensor size, often one needs to *pad* the sequences to a common *max sequence length* (MSL).

 Often the pad token ID is `0`, so a padded sequence would look like